About the Journal

 Open Access Policy

-This journal provides immediate open access to all its content on the principle that making research freely available to the public supports a greater global exchange of knowledge and dissemination of ideas.
+This journal is a Platinum/Diamond open access journal, which means that it is free of charge for authors and readers and provides immediate open access to all its content on the principle that making research freely available to the public supports a greater global exchange of knowledge and dissemination of ideas.
 Such access is associated with increased readership and increased citation of an author's work.

 All articles are made available using a Creative Commons nonexclusive worldwide license (Attribution 4.0 International CC BY 4.0).
 This licence allows anyone, including the author, to share, copy, distribute, transmit, adapt and make commercial use of the work without needing additional permission, provided appropriate attribution is made to the original author or source.